 Garden tools can have new handles put on (which we don’t normally do).
 Power tools can have cords replaced.
 Computers can have motherboards replaced, keys replaced on keyboards, iPhones screens replaced, etc. We always advocate that you can learn to do these jobs yourself, but volunteer repair cafes and events have sprung up in many cities either to do the repair or teach how to do it.
 Learning to repair has no gender or age restrictions it just needs an interest in doing it, sometimes a bit of patience.

-Maybe you don’t want to or don’t have the time to actually do a job.
-If you know something about the work it will at least help talking to a builder about what is wanted.
+If you know something about the work and don’t want to or don’t have the time to actually do a job it will at least help in talking to a builder about what is wanted.
 You are paying a good builder for knowledge, skill and time which may be well worth it.

 Early in my start at DIY I needed some gas pipes changed.
 A British Gas engineer did the job, turn the gas back on, left and I discovered a cut off gas pipe unstopped pouring out gas.
 I decided that I needed to learn about gas work and did my own for years after.
 Now the government and trade bodies insist on training, certificates and registration for work on gas systems.
 Many other trades need certificates for commercial work, it keeps the training bodies well funded, but often you can do the work for yourself even if it needs mandatory checking after.

 The competent builder often isn’t allowed to do work without certificates so they and you are also paying for this.